-☐ Ensure the EAP offers financial counseling and support to help employees manage

-Ensure the EAP offers counseling for substance misuse, fatigue, family stress and general mental health support; if counseling cannot be provided by the EAP, ensure policies allow for increased need for off-site counseling Allow for flexible policies as employees receive elective and routine medical care that may have been postponed due to the pandemic Allow for flexibility of employees to utilize paid time off to spend time with family or loved ones they were physically separated from during quarantine to help restore their connection with others, reduce stress, and regain a sense of normalcy Provide a confidential helpline or email address for employees to get help accessing personal resources and treatment privately Provide a confidential helpline for employees to raise job-related concerns anonymously Be ready to provide assistance or links to local/county/state/national resources on common employee concerns, such as applying for unemployment, food insecurity, childcare, etc. Provide support for counseling for employees who test positive or develop COVID-19 or lose a loved one due to COVID-19
+Ensure the EAP offers financial counseling and support to help employees manage financial stress he sure the EAP offers counseling for substance misuse, fatigue, family stress and general mental alth support; if counseling cannot be provided by the EAP, ensure policies allow for increased ed for off-site counseling ow for flexible policies as employees receive elective and routine medical care that may have en postponed due to the pandemic the ow for flexibility of employees to utilize paid time off to spend time with family or loved ones by were physically separated from during quarantine to help restore their connection with ters, reduce stress, and regain a sense of normalcy ovide a confidential helpline or email address for employees to get help accessing personal sources and treatment privately Pro ovide a confidential helpline for employees to raise job-related concerns anonymously ready to provide assistance or links to local/county/state/national resources on common ployee concerns, such as applying for unemployment, food insecurity, childcare, etc. ovide support for counseling for employees who test positive or develop COVID-19 or lose a ed one due to COVID-19 Edu ca tion and Awareness related ensure suppo encou to es e rted rage ed workforce can better protect themselves from the impacts of mental health and stress COVID-19.
+Consider building a robust formal and informal education and awareness plan that mployees are aware of these impacts, aware of workplace resources, and know they are .
+Communicating on these topics in small, easy to understand pieces of information is ed, as is sharing on multiple channels (e.g. posters, infographics, social media, brown bag ail communications, communications from leadership, etc.). ovide workers with education and opportunities to practice practical ways of reducing stress, ch as mindfulness training, deep breathing exercises, yoga, and other forms of self-care Ed ucate all leadership, supervisors and employees on: Understanding the impacts of COVID-19 on stress, mental health and substance use Recognizing the signs of impairment, substance misuse or mental health distress How to engage in mental health first aid and suicide prevention efforts How to refer employees to other resources and support (internally and externally; see above list for suggested national resources to share) Provide formal and structured trainings as well as informal reputable resources employees can access on their own.
+Some examples of reliable and evidence-based free information can be found at: